-Overall, Attnet \cite{zhao2018improving}, OC-LBCP \cite{tiong2019periocular}, NIRPB \cite{hwang2020near}, and L2SR \cite{jung2020l2sr} are only trained with periocular images which shows its limited performance from restricted information to use.
+Overall, Attnet \cite{zhao2018improving}, OC-LBCP \cite{tiong2019periocular}, NIRPB \cite{hwang2020near}, and L2SR \cite{jung2020l2sr} are only trained with periocular images which show its limited performance from restricted information to use.
 Attnet \cite{zhao2018improving} implements a pretrained attention module focusing on the eyebrow and ocular region trained on a distance-driven cross-entropy loss.
 However, experiments were done in a controlled environment and heavily relied on the performance of the attention module resulting in lower performance than CKD.
-NIRPB \cite{hwang2020near}, and OC-LBCP \cite{tiong2019periocular} use additional information such as feature descriptors or near-infrared to complement the insufficient periocular information, but using the abundant face information shown with CKD shows better performance.
-Finally, GLSR \cite{jung2020glsr} uses face image to supplement information for periocular but is highly dependent on pretrained models.
-At the same time, our proposed method learns and distills the relational knowledge between face and periocular adaptively and shows better results.
-We summarize in Table \ref{table:compare_periocular_sota} that CKD outperforms other periocular SOTA models by a remarkable margin.
+NIRPB \cite{hwang2020near}, and OC-LBCP \cite{tiong2019periocular} use additional information such as feature descriptors or near-infrared to complement the insufficient periocular information, but using the many faces information shown with CKD shows better performance.
+Finally, GLSR \cite{jung2020glsr} uses face images to supplement information for periocular but is highly dependent on pretrained models.
+CMBNet \cite{ng2022conditional} jointly trains face and periocular in a conditional manner equipped with contrastive loss.
+ASTNet \cite{borza2023adaptive} adds a local branch that attends to the informative area of the periocular region using learned transformation functions.
+Our proposed method learns and distills the relational knowledge between face and periocular adaptively and shows better results.
+Table \ref{table:compare_periocular_sota} shows that CKD outperforms other periocular SOTA models by a remarkable margin.